maedamaeday/UdacityRL_p3/README.md

  - states : The state consists of 8 kinds of values, for the position and the velocity of the ball and the racket.
 Each agent has own observation of states.
- - actions : The agent has 2 continuous actions.
+ - actions : The agent has 2 continuous values as an action.
  - rewards : +0.1 if an agent successfully hit the ball and -0.01 if an agent missed to hit the ball or succeeded but the ball went outside of the boundary.
  - This is an episodic task,